 Following the final announcement of the election results, this reference document is a summary of some of the key measures in the Manifestos of the successful MetroMayor candidates.

-The BSA has made its submission ahead of Budget 2021.
-The submission focusses on the following: project delivery; investment and green recovery; supporting businesses and VCSE organisations; and the levelling up agenda.
+Click here to read the BSA’s submission ahead of this year’s Autumn Budget and Spending Review.
+Our submission focusses on the following: investment and green recovery; project delivery; supporting business and VCSE organisations; and the levelling up agenda.

 Statement of Best Practice in Partnership Working between larger businesses or VCSE organisations and SMEs